osmangng/fortigate-fortiswitch-ha-mclag-sdwan/README.md

 # fortigate-fortiswitch-ha-mclag-sdwan
-HA/MC-LAG/SDWAN physical topology using Fortigate 100E and FortiSwitch 1048E devices.
+Establishment of MC-LAG, HA and SD-WAN topologies with FortiGate 100E and FortiSwitch 1048E physical devices, as well as VLAN segmentation and failover verification.